GoMatrixHosting/create-awx-system/docs/Import_Matrix_Server.md

 /home/chatoasis/Documents/export/postgres_2020-12-20.sql.gz            100%   35KB 153.0KB/s   00:00

-10) Import the database dump:
+11) Import the database dump:

-Run the '00 - Restore and Import Postgresql Dump' job template, with 'import-postgres' and 'import-awx' tags, with specific clients project, inventory and ssh credential, include all the extra variables found in /matrix/awx/extra_vars.yml and the {{ server_path_postgres_dump }}, for example:
+Run the '00 - Restore and Import Postgresql Dump' job template, with 'import-postgres' and 'import-awx' tags, with specific members deploy project, inventory and ssh credential, include all the extra variables found in /matrix/awx/extra_vars.yml and the {{ server_path_postgres_dump }}, for example:

 ---